staticall/ODR_RestApi_Examples/README.md

 # [ODR API Examples](http://api.opendomainregistry.net/docs/)

+> Warning!

+> This version is deprecated in favor of official https://github.com/opendomainregistry/api_library

+> This version will no longer receive any updates

 This repo contains wrapper for updated Opendomainregistry API, as well as few examples of it's usage.
 Feel free to update the code as you pleased.

 ## Bugs and feature requests